 machine room, elevator, dumbwaiter, material lift: an enclosed machinery space outside the hoistway, intended for full bodily entry, which contains the electric driving machine or the hydraulic machine.
-The room could also contain electrical and/or mechanical equipment used directly in connection with the elevator, dumbwaiter, or material lift (see A17.1, Nonmandatory Appendix Q).
+The room could also contain electrical and/or mechanical equipment used directly in connection with the elevator, dumbwaiter, or material lift (see A17.1/CSA B44, Nonmandatory Appendix Q).

-machinery space and control space, remote, elevator, dumbwaiter, material lift: a machinery space or control space that is not within the hoistway, machine room, or control room, and that is not attached to the outside perimeter or surface of the walls, ceiling, or floor of the hoistway (see A17.1, Nonmandatory Appendix Q).
+machine room and control room, remote, elevator, dumbwaiter, material lift: a machine room or control room that is not attached to the outside perimeter or surface of the walls, ceiling, or floor of the hoistway (see A17.1/CSA B44, Nonmandatory Appendix Q).

 machinery space, elevator, dumbwaiter, material lift: a space inside or outside the hoistway, intended to be accessed with or without full bodily entry, which contains elevator, dumbwaiter or material lift mechanical equipment, and could also contain electrical equipment used directly in connection with the elevator, dumbwaiter, or material lift.
-This space could also contain the electric driving machine or the hydraulic machine (see A17.1, Nonmandatory Appendix Q).
+This space could also contain the electric driving machine or the hydraulic machine (see A17.1/CSA B44, Nonmandatory Appendix Q).